 Confirm your flight status before proceeding to the airport by contacting the airline directly or online.
 Some airlines, such as Air India, require that you call to confirm your reservation 48-72 hours in advance and some airlines will allow you to "check-in" online 24 hours before departure.
 Customers are encouraged to arrive at the airport at least 1.5 hours before scheduled departure for domestic flights, and at least 3 hours before international flights.
 During high seasons, plan to add an hour to each of these arrival times.
-Be sure to confirm onward and return flights because flights are canceled or changed sometimes and your travel agent may never get the information or may not be able to reach you in time.
+Be sure to confirm both outbound and return flights; flights can be canceled or changed at any time, and your travel agent may never get the information or may not be able to reach you in time.